XiaoboMM/Breeding-Design-Simulation-tool/README.md

-# Select-Candidate-Parents-tool
+# Parental-Selection-Tool
-**Select Candidate Parents (SCP) tool** is developed for the selection of candidate parents and breeding schemes, estimation of breeding population size, and achieving the pyramiding of superior alleles.
+**Parental Selection Tool (PST)** is developed for the selection of candidate parents and breeding schemes, estimation of breeding population size, and achieving the pyramiding of superior alleles.

 ## Installation

-**SCP tool**  can be installed with the following R code:
+**PST**  can be installed with the following R code:
 ```
 git clone https://github.com/XiaoboMM/Select-Candidate-Parents-tool.git
 ```